 You can find out more about:

-Facing the Challenge will involve thinking very differently about how we deliver services to make the most of every penny we spend.
-This will involve talking to people who use our services, Kent’s communities and potential providers of services.
-At this time of change, we would encourage anyone who is interested in delivering a Kent County Council service to contact us first so we can discuss your idea as part of our transformation plans.
-You can contact the service directly, or email us at firstname.lastname@example.org.
+We would encourage anyone who is interested in delivering a Kent County Council service to contact us first so we can discuss your idea.
+You can contact the service directly, or email email@example.com.